-A limited liability company (LLC) is a registered business entity that offers owners the limited liability protection of a corporation, the pass-through taxation of a sole proprietorship or partnership, and the flexibility to shape the company, it’s profit allocation, and it’s tax structure to fit a variety of needs and goals.
+A limited liability company (LLC) is a registered business entity that offers owners the limited liability protection of a corporation and the pass-through taxation of a sole proprietorship or partnership.
+LLCs give business owners flexibility to shape the company, its profit allocation, and its tax structure to fit a variety of needs and goals.

 LLCs and PLLCs are almost identical when it comes to how they are formed, structured, taxed, and regulate.
 They mirror one another in the following ways:

-- Both are formed by filing articles of organization with the state of formation.
+- Both are formed by filing Articles of Organization with their state of formation.

 - Both offer limited liability protection to their members.

 - Both allow members to elect corporate status for tax purposes.

 While at the most basic levels an LLC and a PLLC are the same, there are some important distinctions.
 When forming a PLLC, most states will require proof of professional licensing before approval your articles of organization.
 There are also important considerations when it comes to the scope of limited liability protection.